aimeos/aimeos-docs/src/config/madmin/log-manager.md

 ```
 madmin/log/manager/delete/mysql =
  DELETE FROM "madmin_log"
- WHERE :cond AND "siteid" = ?
+ WHERE :cond AND "siteid" LIKE ?
 ```

 * Default:
  DELETE FROM "madmin_log"
- WHERE :cond AND "siteid" = ?
+ WHERE :cond AND "siteid" LIKE ?

 See also: